A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

-Realistic smearing of mean yields begins with a Fano-like factor $F_q$ applied to total quanta $N_q$ prior to differentiation into $N_{ex}$ vs.~$N_i$.
-It is labeled as Fano-like, as it does not follow the strict sub-Poissonian definition~\cite{DOKE1976353}. $F_q$ may exceed 1, but is still used in the usual definition of the standard deviation of $N_q$, namely:
+Realistic smearing of mean yields begins with a Fano-like factor, $F_q$, applied to the total quanta, $N_q$, prior to differentiation into $N_{ex}$ and $N_i$.
+It is labeled as Fano-like, as it does not follow the strict sub-Poissonian definition~\cite{DOKE1976353}. $F_q$ may exceed 1, but it is still used in the usual definition of the standard deviation of $N_q$, utilized for decades by Xe experiments to fit their data on combined-$E$ ($N_{ph}$ and $N_{e-}$) scale resolution:

 where $F_q$ is defined for light and charge together as